Stormwater Pollution Prevention Plan FAQs

 There are two parts, a SWPPP and a State General Construction Stormwater Permit Coverage (State Permit).

-• A State permit requires you to control and eliminate stormwater pollution sources through the development and implementation of a SWPPP.
+• A State permit (also know as an NOI or Notice of Intent) requires you to control and eliminate stormwater pollution sources through the development and implementation of a SWPPP.

 • A SWPPP is a plan required by the State permit.
 It generally shows possible sources of stormwater pollutants identified and the Best Management Practices (BMPs) that are selected to reduce or eliminate their impacts.
 BMP's are the most important element of this plan.
 The aim is to control stormwater sediment and erosion to the maximum extent practicable.